abyssdigger/ProxmoxStuff/pve-vm-rename/README.md

 Supported modes:

-- _dry run_ (safe mode - just makes checks and lists commands to rename);
+- _dry run_: just makes checks and lists commands to rename (safe mode);
-- _execute_ (executes all commands to rename VM if all disks' storages are supported, but switches to _dry run_ mode if any unsupported storage found);
+- _execute_: executes all commands to rename VM, but switches to _dry run_ mode if any disk with unsupported storage found;
-- _forced_ (stays in _execute_ mode even if unsupported storage found).
+- _forced_: executes all commands to rename VM even if disks with unsupported storage found.

 Run `pve-vm-rename.sh --help` for more information.

 ## Limitations and cautions

-- Only RBD(ceph) and DIR storage types are supported.
+- Only RBD(ceph) and DIR storage types are supported;
-- Virtual disks on other storage types like LVM or ZFS should be moved to the new VMID manually (some ideas can be found on this Proxmox forum threads: [Changing VMID of a VM](https://forum.proxmox.com/threads/changing-vmid-of-a-vm.63161) and [How to rename a vm?](https://forum.proxmox.com/threads/how-to-rename-a-vm.9680)).
+- Virtual disks on other storage types like LVM or ZFS should be moved to the new VMID manually _(some ideas can be found on this Proxmox forum threads: [Changing VMID of a VM](https://forum.proxmox.com/threads/changing-vmid-of-a-vm.63161) and [How to rename a vm?](https://forum.proxmox.com/threads/how-to-rename-a-vm.9680))_;
-- Script in _forced_ mode will change VMID so disks on unsupported storages may become inaccessible for VM.
+- Script in _forced_ mode will change VMID so disks on unsupported storages may become inaccessible for renamed VM.

 ## Algo